jdkhogan/portfolio/README.md

 The goal is to use this portfolio site to not only showcase my experience, but to enhance the page with features and functionality over time.

+### v2.1
+Finally moved onto my own domain at [hogan.work](https://www.hogan.work), currently powered by Cloudflare Pages!
+Given that I'm not using any build tools, deployment is virtually identical and take no time at all.

 ### v2
 Simplified projects and moved to a CSS Grid card powered by container queries.
 Added versions.html to share my progress.